grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 - The Docker Compose plugin (included with Docker Desktop)

 {{< admonition type="tip" >}}
-Alternatively, you can try out this example in our interactive learning environment: [Ride share tutorial with Pyroscope](https://killercoda.com/grafana-labs/course/pyroscope/ride-share-tutorial).
+Try this tutorial in an interactive learning environment: [Ride share tutorial with Pyroscope](https://killercoda.com/grafana-labs/course/pyroscope/ride-share-tutorial).

 It's a fully configured environment with all the dependencies installed.